echeran/smile-of-murugan/webbook/chapter03.md

 this Roman and Western trade to have been a simple fact of daily life of those who listened to these early poems.
-It was shown conclusively that the Greek and Roman trade could not have continued in any considerable extent after the 2nd-3rd Century.2 1 There are about ten references to the Yavanas in the *Caṅkam* texts:
+It was shown conclusively that the Greek and Roman trade could not have continued in any considerable extent after the 2nd-3rd Century.[^yavana-trade-period]

+[^yavanas]: There are about ten references to the Yavanas in the *Caṅkam* texts:
 *Mullaip.* 61, 66, *Perumpāṇ*.
 316, *Patiṟṟup*.
 II, *Akam* 57, 149, *Neṭuṉal*.
 31-5,
 101-2, *Puṟam* 56 and 353.
 The Yavaṇas served as body-guards to kings
 *(Mullaip*.
 66) and as palace-guards during the night (ib.
 61).
 They were a